 - Wear a mask if they must be around other people.
-Masks shouldn't be worn by kids younger than 2 years old or anyone who has trouble breathing.
+Masks shouldn't be worn by kids younger than 2 years old or anyone who can't take off a mask without help.
 For more about masks, check the CDC's guide.

 - Cover coughs and sneezes with a tissue, throw the tissue away, and then wash their hands right away.
 Wash with soap and water for at least 20 seconds, or use alcohol-based hand sanitizer.

 - If possible, stay in a bedroom and use a bathroom separate from other people in the home.